Dimer Models and Conformal Structures: Methods from Geometric Analysis

 That, however, is far from trivial, and we can show this only under certain geometric restrictions.
 For details and discussion see Section \ref{section:minimality}.

-This takes us to the last basic question in the theme of frozen boundaries, that for which polygonal domains $\Omega$ and which boundary values $h_0$ on $\partial \Omega$ the minimizer in \eqref{minimi235} determines a liquid domain with frozen boundary.
+This takes us to the last basic question in the theme of frozen boundaries.
+Given a dimer model with a periodic weight structure, for which polygonal domains $\Omega$ and which boundary values $h_0$ on $\partial \Omega$ does the minimizer in \eqref{minimi235} determine a liquid domain with frozen boundary?
 It is clear that if no assumption is made, this does not happen.
 For example, one can have $\Omega = \LL$ and no part of $\partial \LL$ frozen.
 Also, if one does not assume special properties of the boundary values, even for $C^\infty$-smooth $h_0$ the liquid domain can be only partially frozen, with $\partial \LL$ exhibiting extremely complicated behaviour.
 For explicit examples of this latter phenomena see \cite{Duse15a}.

 In this work we only consider piecewise affine boundary values.
-Indeed, in typical simulations such as in Figure \ref{fig.first} and \ref{figQuasifrozen1}, the limiting minimiser $h$ changes color along a side of the polygon $\Omega$, that is, along the side $h$ is affine but its boundary gradient attains values at two neighbour corners $p_j$ and $p_{j+1}$ of $N$.
-In particular, this asks one to study polygonal domains $\Omega = \Omega_N $ for which each side is orthogonal to a side of $N$.
-We call such a polygonal $\Omega$ a {\it natural domain}, see Definition \ref{Def:naturaldomain}.
+Indeed, in typical simulations such as in Figure \ref{fig.first} and \ref{figQuasifrozen1}, the limiting minimizer $h$ changes color along a side of the polygon $\Omega$, that is, along the side $h$ is affine but its boundary gradient attains values at two neighbouring corners $p_j$ and $p_{j+1}$ of $N$.
+In particular, this makes it natural to study polygonal domains $\Omega = \Omega_N $ for which each side is orthogonal to a side of $N$.
+We call such a polygonal $\Omega$ a {\it natural domain}, see Definition \ref{Def:naturaldomain} and Figure \ref{figGradDomino}.
 Associated to this one has the notion of {\it natural boundary values} $h_0$.
 On each side of $\Om$, these are affine with the correct gradient, see Definition \ref{def:extremal}.
-The notions are for general gradient constraints $N$ as in \eqref{Pst}, but even for triangle $N$ our class of domains and boundary values is strictly larger than the class studied in \cite{KeOk07}.
+The notions here are for general gradient constraints $N$ as in \eqref{Pst}, but even for triangle $N$ our class of domains and boundary values is strictly larger than the class studied in \cite{KeOk07}.

 On the other hand, already for lozenges tilings there are simple situations with no liquid domain at all.
 For instance, Example \ref{noliquid} presents a piecewise affine (but non-affine) natural boundary value $h_0$, such that there is only one admissible function $u\in \mathscr{A}_N(\Omega,h_0)$ and its gradient takes values in the corners of $N$.
-However, for natural domains and boundary values, such phenomena are the only obstruction for the existence liquid domains.
+However, for natural domains and natural boundary values, such phenomena are the only obstruction for the existence of liquid domains.

 \begin{Thm} Let $\Omega$ be a natural domain and $h_0$ a natural boundary value.
 Suppose that $h$ is the minimizer of variational problem (\ref{ELbasic}) among the class $\mathscr{A}_N(\Omega,h_0)$ with (possibly empty) liquid domain $\LL$.
 Then $h$ is (countably) piecewise affine in $\Omega\setminus\overline{\LL}$, with gradient having values in $ \mathscr{P}\bigcup\mathscr{Q}\bigcup\mathscr{G}$. \end{Thm}